- Dr Sophie McIntyre

 For publications by this staff member, visit QUT ePrints, the University's research repository.

-- Framing the Belt & Road Initiative: Chinese soft power narratives and Australian and Russian media
+- Framing the Belt & Road Initiative: Chinese public diplomacy narratives and Australian media discourse

 PhD, Associate Supervisor